Forest Service Budget Analyst in Missoula, Montana

 Government housing is not available.

-Land Management Workforce Flexibility Act (LMWFA) provides current or former temporary and term employees the opportunity to compete for permanent competitive service positions.
-Individuals must have more than 24 months of service without a break between appointments of two or more years and the last temporary or term appointment must have been with the Forest Service.
+Land Management Workforce Flexibility Act (LMWFA) provides current or former temporary or term employees of federal land management agencies opportunity to compete for permanent competitive service positions.
+Individuals must have more than 24 months of service without a break between appointments of two or more years.
 Service must be in the competitive service and have been at a successful level of performance or better.
+Part-time and intermittent service will be credited only for time actually worked.
+Non-pay status (such as LWOP) is credited for up to six months in a calendar year; anything beyond six months is not credited.
+Applicants are responsible for providing sufficient information/documentation to determine if the 24 month criteria is met.

 We may select from this announcement or any other source to fill one or more vacancies.